Minenoura

 Shugendō Training Ground

-The trail leads upward to another open clearing.
-It is surrounded on three sides with rock faces, and a sign marks it as Shugenjo Site and Bishamonten Cliff.
+The trail winds around and leads upward to another open clearing.
+It is surrounded on three sides with rock faces, and a sign marks it as Shugenjo Site and the Bishamonten Cliff.

-This was where the Shugendō ascetics meditated, studied, and carried out esoteric practices.
+The Bishamonten rock face is directly across as you arrive at the site.
+This open area was where the Shugendō ascetics meditated, studied, and carried out esoteric practices.

-I continued along the path, squeezing between those large stones seen above.
-Post-visit web research revealed that these are the Otoko-iwa or lingam rock on the right, the Onna-iwa or yoni rock on the left, and the Tainai-kuguri or birth canal opening between them.
+That's the Otoko-iwa or the lingam rock on the right, the Onna-iwa or the yoni rock on the left, and the Tainai-kuguri or the birth canal opening between them.

 Shiro-iwa Nana-iwa